Becky Spencer exclusive: Tottenham Women goalkeeper on increasing diversity in WSL and the need for more representation to inspire black talent

 In an exclusive Sky Sports interview, Tottenham Women goalkeeper Becky Spencer says: "We need to look at how we can change the perception a little bit of how we are going to get black youngsters into the game because I think there is a massive gap"

-Tottenham Women goalkeeper Becky Spencer says safer environments and more BAME coaches are needed to inspire young girls and increase diversity in the Women's Super League.
+Tottenham Women goalkeeper Becky Spencer says safer environments and more coaches from diverse backgrounds are needed to inspire young girls and increase diversity in the Women's Super League.

-Spencer says there is a lack of black players in the WSL and feels we need more representation to inspire young, black talent.

 Spencer believes creating safer environments to play in - and having more coaches who can inspire girls - is key to increasing participation.